petrelharp/pyslim/docs/metadata.md

 ### Top-level metadata

 The entries of the top-level metadata dict are *read-only*.
-So, you might think that `tables.metadata["SLiM"]["model_type"] = "nonWF"` would switch the model type, but this in fact (silently) does nothing.
-To modify the top-level metadata, we must (a) work with tables (as tree sequences are immutable, and (b) extract the metadata dict, modify the dict, and copy it back in.
+So, although you might think that `tables.metadata["SLiM"]["model_type"] = "nonWF"` would switch the model type, this in fact (silently) does nothing.
+To modify the top-level metadata, we must (a) work with tables (as tree sequences are immutable), and (b) extract the metadata dict, modify the dict, and copy it back in.
 Instead, you should do
 ```{code-cell}